Breast Implant Revision

 Cost of Breast Implant Revision Surgery

-Breast implant revision can be as simple as local anesthesia implant exchange, for which total cost may be even less than initial breast augmentation (around $6000—saline or $6600—silicone).
+Breast implant revision can be as simple as local anesthesia implant exchange, for which total cost may be even less than initial breast augmentation (around $7500—saline or $8500—silicone).
 If your original surgery was performed by our plastic surgeons, surgeon’s fees for revisionary surgery are often reduced or waived; however, implant, operating room (and anesthesia fees, if requested or necessary) are each patient’s responsibility.

 Revision of breast lift plus implants, treatment of tuberous breasts, or surgery for capsular contracture are examples of revisionary operations that are often much more complex than the initial surgery, and costs are correspondingly higher.
 Each of the many conditions and reasons for revision discussed above are as individual as each patient’s unique situation; personal examination is necessary in each case to identify the problem(s) and determine the appropriate surgical plan for treatment, as well as the amount of operating room time needed to complete the surgery.
 Exact costs are available at the time of complimentary consultation with our American Board of Plastic Surgery-certified plastic surgeons.
-The most complex revisions can cost $8000-$12,000, depending on the severity of the problem.
-Cash discounts and financing options are available.
+The most complex revisions can cost $9000-$15,000 or more, depending on the severity of the problem.
+Financing options are available.

 Because of the high demand for free consultations with our plastic surgeons, our staff will ask for a credit card number in order to schedule a consultation; there is no charge whatsoever for appointments that are kept–you will be charged $100 only if you fail to keep a scheduled appointment, or fail to cancel at least 48 hours in advance of your appointment time–for Monday appointments, you must cancel no later than noon on the previous Thursday.